Thinking of Going Solar? Here's what you need to know

 What do I need to keep in mind after my solar installation is complete?

 Solar panels don’t require a great deal of maintenance, but there are a few things you can do to make sure they’re safe and performing at the highest possible level.
 Grime and dust can affect the performance of your panels, so it’s a good idea to clean them every couple of months.
-In addition to this, your installer will also provide you with a maintenance schedule, similar to the servicing schedule you get when you buy a new car.
+In addition to this, your installer will also provide you with a maintenance schedule, similar to the servicing program you get when you buy a new car.

 It’s also a good idea to double check that your home and contents insurance policy covers solar panels.